IPlytics-GmbH/challenge-data-engineer/README.md

 We want to know how well you can work with the following:
 * Creating a data model out of flat structured csv files
-* Turning data model into SQL creation statements
+* Turning data model into SQL statements
+* Implementing basic application to load data into database

 ## What we provide you
 Fork this repo or clone it to your local environment.